stalniy/bdd-lazy-var/README.md

 ### The new, better way

-In an attempt to address these issues I were having with e2e tests, I decided to create this library, which allows to define suite specific variables in more elegant way.
+In an attempt to address these issues, I had with my e2e tests, I decided to create this library, which allows to define suite specific variables in more elegant way.
 So the original code above looks something like this:

 ```js